Cleveland Rocks

 "Cleveland Rocks" is a rock song by Ian Hunter from his 1979 album You're Never Alone with a Schizophrenic.
-The song is seen as a de facto anthem in Cleveland, Ohio.
+The song is about the city of Cleveland, Ohio and how it rocks.
+It is seen as a de facto anthem in that city.
 The song was played every Friday at 5:00 PM on Cleveland radio station WMMS beginning in 1979 and is used as a victory song for the city's sports teams.
 In recognition of "Cleveland Rocks", Hunter was given the key to the city by Cleveland mayor Dennis Kucinich on June 19, 1979.
 A cover of the song by The Presidents of the United States of America was used as the theme song for The Drew Carey Show.